radareorg/radare2/COMMUNITY.md

 ## Introduction

-Over the years radare2 has grown and grown in terms of source code size, complexity, features, collaborations, community and in many other ways.
+Over the years, radare2 has grown and grown in terms of source code size, complexity, features, collaborations, community and more.
+As a result, it has become increasingly challenging to manage in a consistent manner.

-Over time, it has become more and more challenging to manage in a consistent manner.
 There exist many different interpretations of problems and solutions.
-What might make total sense to one community member, may not make sense to others.
-The divergence of opinions and ideas can be a great thing, allowing for creativity, collaboration and decisive thinking.

-However, this can also bring its own set of challenges, thus the need to work together to continue to build an evolving tool that the community love to use and extend.
+What might make total sense to one community member may not make sense to others.
+The divergence of opinions and ideas can be great for creativity, collaboration and decision making and rules or conflicts shouldn't be an excuse to frustrate or make angry contributors.

-It's a problem commonly faced by many large software projects and so to provide guidance to the community, here is a rather simple explanation of what we'd like to see in the r2 community (eg. GitHub issues, source code, IRC, Telegram, Discord, conferences)
+However, this can also bring its own set of challenges, necessitating we work together to continue to build an evolving tool that the community embraces and extends.
+We wish to provide guidance to the r2 community (eg. GitHub issues, source code, online chats or conferences) about how we want to operate.

 ## What we want to see